 Among the lasting achievements of our cold case unit was legislative reform.
-It was the practice in Michigan, until recently, to take DNA samples from prisoners when they were released from prison, not when they entered the system.
-Our unit found 5,000 inmates in the Michigan Department of Corrections who had elected not to submit their DNA to the database.
+It was the practice in Michigan, until recently, to take DNA samples from incarcerated persons when they were released from prison, not when they entered the system.
+Our unit found 5,000 individuals in the Michigan Department of Corrections who had elected not to submit their DNA to the database.
 Some would never get out of prison, or had died in prison, without ever providing a DNA sample.
 We knew where they were -- they were in police custody.
 We wanted their DNA.

-The cold case unit and the Michigan State Police obtained 118 samples from these inmates.
+The cold case unit and the Michigan State Police obtained 118 samples from these individuals.
 In 74 cases, including cases of homicide and rape, suspects were identified.
 The media got wind of it, and there was public outcry.
 Legislators said, “Wow.
 If those are the results from just these two prisons, we have to change the law.”

 The media played an important role in building support for, and sustaining, the effort to change the law.
 In July 2011, Governor Rick Snyder signed a law enabling collection of DNA samples when a person enters prison.

 Michigan has changed its law.
 Several states, however, still have an outdated policy in place.
 We have a responsibility to change the laws in those states.
-Chances of finding inmates once they’re released are slim.
+Chances of finding people once they’re released are slim.
 And of course, once they’re released, there’s a potential next victim.

 Sheriff Larry Stelma, who pioneered the cold case unit, has now retired.
 He said the cold case team was one of the things of which he was most proud.
 I was so happy that the cold case unit, which opened with a great deal of skepticism, ended up being such a success for him.